unisonweb/unison/README.md

 ---------------

-When `ucm` starts it starts a Codebase web server that is used by the [Codebase UI](https://github.com/unisonweb/codebase-ui).
+When `ucm` starts it starts a Codebase web server that is used by the [Unison Local UI](https://github.com/unisonweb/unison-local-ui).
 It selects a random port and a unique token that must be used when starting the UI to correctly connect to the server.